hneemann/Digital/README.md

 - Single gate mode to analyze oscillations.
 - Analysis and synthesis of combinatorial and sequential circuits.
 - Simple testing of circuits: You can create test cases and execute them to verify your design.
-- Many examples: From a transmission gate D-flipflop to a complete (simple) MIPS-like processor.
+- Many examples: From a transmission gate D-flip-flop to a complete (simple) MIPS-like processor.
 - Fast-run mode to perform a simulation without updating the GUI.
   A simple processor can be clocked at 100kHz.
 - Display of LST files when executing assembler programs within such a processor.